Wednesday, March 15, 2023

 What I liked about the 2023 Mercedes-Benz EQS 580 4MATIC SUV:

 While the exterior has the typical Mercedes distinctive looks, the interior is particularly stunning.
 The comfortable and quiet cabin as a futuristic look without being funky.
 Range is excellent, and acceleration is brisk.
-Caro space is generous behind the second row.
+Cargo space is generous behind the second row.

 What I didn’t like about the 2023 Mercedes-Benz EQS 580 4MATIC SUV: The learning curve to all the tech features is on the steep side.
 Some hard-wired knobs would be welcome, but I guess Mercedes engineers go for appearance over convenience.
 Fortunately, many functions can be activated by using the “Hey, Mercedes” voice system.
 The headrest pillows can be a bit distracting as the one on driver’s side would unintentionally and frequently just brush the back of my head.